muratkars/workshop/exercise-2/README.md

     cd openebs/k8s
     ```

 2. By default, OpenEBS launches OpenEBS Volumes with three replicas.
-To set one replica, as is the case with a single-node Kubernetes cluster, in the openebs-operator.yaml file, specify the environment variable `DEFAULT_REPLICA_COUNT=1`.
+To set one replica, as is the case with a single-node Kubernetes cluster, in the openebs-operator.yaml file, specify the environment variable `DEFAULT_REPLICA_COUNT=1` or edit the file directly.

 3. Apply the configuration changes: